-- BRR disease can lead to swift deterioration in health of the tree, causing eventual decay and irreversible structural damage to tree roots, posing a serious threat to public safety.
+- BRRD disease can lead to swift deterioration in health of the tree, causing eventual decay and irreversible structural damage to tree roots, posing a serious threat to public safety.

-- BRR disease has devastating impact on our landscape.
+- BRRD disease has devastating impact on our landscape.
 Once a site is infected, it must be completely disinfected.

 4. Management Approach

 - A multi-pronged approach combining preventive and management tactics is being adopted by the Greening, Landscape and Tree Management Section (GLTMS) to safeguard our urban forest assets.

 - The GLTMS has promulgated the "Guidelines on Brown Root Rot Disease" in which a referral mechanism of suspected cases is adopted to actively report trees suspected of BRRD disease infection, and arrange verification, limit the spread and carry out necessary removal of the tree as appropriate for the subject site conditions.

 - An operation manual on the removal of BRRD disease infected tree will be issued to advocate the proper removal and follow-up procedures of BRRD disease infected tree.